 If you’re familiar with indoor cycling classes, you know how much this type of workout uses your thighs.
 That’s why indoor cycling is an excellent choice not only for toning the legs, but also for cardiovascular health and weight loss.

-On average, running burns 295 calories per 30 minutes and 590 calories per hour in a person who weighs 154 pounds.
+On average, in a person who weighs 154 pounds.
 When you include stairs in your running workout, you amp up the use of your thigh muscles.
 Since every step requires you to lift your body upward, it forces your leg muscles to fire.

 If you’re lucky enough to live near a beach, certified trainer Armen Ghazarians recommends beach walking as a way to strengthen your thighs.
 “The extra tension of walking on the sand will help tone and firm your thigh muscles,” he explains.